Scriptol/WebTools/README.md

 Contributions are welcomed.

-Source code in Scriptol is compiled to PHP (or JavaScript if the sames functions are supported).
+Source code in Scriptol is compiled to PHP (or JavaScript if the same functions are supported).